BartMassey/wordle5/script/script.md

 and pronounced "8310 choose 5", is more than 10^17 (1 with
 17 zeros).
 This way madness lies.
-The fastest supercomputer available today would likely take a week to check all the possibilities — it would cost millions of dollars.
+The fastest supercomputer available today would likely take a week to check all the possibilities — it would cost at least tens of thousands of dollars.

 Parker's plan was to take some advantage of the fact that a solution can be built up piece by piece.
 If we try to find